Mikron Theatre Company: Productions

-For 2020 the company commissioned A Dog's Tale by Poppy Holman about pedigree dogs and Crufts, and Atalanta Forever by Amanda Whittington about women's football and the short-lived Huddersfield Atalanta Ladies' Football Club, but the tour was cancelled.
-Both shows were performed in 2021.
+For 2020, the company commissioned A Dog's Tale by Poppy Holman about pedigree dogs and Crufts, and Atalanta Forever by Amanda Whittington about women's football and the short-lived Huddersfield Atalanta Ladies' Football Club, but the tour was cancelled.
+Both shows were performed in 2021, at outdoor venues only, with appropriate precautions to protect audience and cast from COVID-19.

-In 2022 the company revived the 2015 show, Raising Agents, and commissioned a new play, Red Sky at Night, written by Lindsay Rodden, about weather forecasting.
+In 2022, the company revived the 2015 show, Raising Agents, and commissioned a new play, Red Sky at Night, written by Lindsay Rodden, about weather forecasting.

-The company's 2023 productions are Twitchers by Poppy Holman, about the Royal Society for the Protection of Birds (RSPB), and A Force to be Reckoned With by Amanda Whittington, about women police officers.
+The company's 2023 productions were Twitchers by Poppy Holman (writer of A Dog's Tale), about the Royal Society for the Protection of Birds (RSPB), and A Force to be Reckoned With by Amanda Whittington (writer of Atalanta Forever), about women police officers.
 The two playwrights wrote Mikron's 2020 productions.

-The shows in 2024 will be Love, Peas, Trowel and Error by Kamal Kaan, about the Royal Horticultural Society, and Radical and Rebel - Jennie Lee by Lindsay Rodden.
+The shows for 2024 were Common Ground by Poppy Holman (writer of A Dog's Tale and Twitchers), about rights of access to land, including the Mass trespass of Kinder Scout, and Jennie Lee by Lindsay Rodden (writer of Red Sky at Night), about the politician Jennnie Lee.

+Mikron's 2025 productions are Operation Beach Hut by Harvey Badger, featuring a "Best beach hut competition" in the fictional resort of Fiddling-On-Sea and Hush Hush! by Lucie Raine, about World War II intelligence work at Bletchley Park.

+For 2026, Mikron have commissioned a play about cheese by 2025 playwright Lucie Raine, and a play by Maeve Larkin based on a project with East Riding Mobile Library service.

 Narrowboat Tyseley

 The company's narrowboat Tyseley was built in 1936 for the Grand Union Canal Carrying Company.
 She was built at Northwich by W.J.Yarwood & Sons Ltd. She is 71 ft 10 in long and 6 ft 11 in wide.
-She is registered with National Historic Ships.
+She is registered with National Historic Ships UK.

 Tyseley is a district of Birmingham near the Grand Union Canal.